Aranya-Marjara/mini-transformer-lab/README.md

 nano my_data.txt
 ```

-## Paste something You want to train here is an example:
+## Paste something You want to train, Here is an example:
 ```
 Artificial intelligence has changed the world of technology forever.
 From simple rule-based systems to advanced large language models, AI continues to evolve with astonishing speed.
 The transformer architecture revolutionized the way machines understand language, allowing them to capture long-range dependencies and contextual meaning with ease.